Mazdaspeed Product Testing Has Never Been So Fun!

-I have finally got some time to polish the washer behind the steering wheel on the 2010 Mazdaspeed 3 and I can without a doubt say it is an unbelievably fun car.
+I have finally got some time to polish the washer behind the steering wheel on the 2010 Mazdaspeed 3, and I can, without a doubt, say it is an unbelievably fun car.
 I come from a world of cars that have an immense amount of what I like to call ‘Soul.’
 Meaning they’re rickety and loud and generally belch mass quantities of fuel out the tailpipe on tipping into the throttle after 7500rpm decel because the 45mm Weber DCOE’s are washing the cylinder walls down like a firehose.
-So for me to drive a refined car is usually an exercise in complaining about how quiet it is or that it doesn’t have enough of this so called ‘Soul.’
-Meaning I feel out of place because I’m actually in a nice car that behaves like it should and also accelerates and handles like a monster.
-It’s my exercise in self justification that my 70’s and 80’s cars have something that replaces the refinement that I am so dearly missing.
+So, for me, driving a refined car is usually an exercise in complaining about how quiet it is or that it doesn’t have enough of this so-called ‘Soul.’
+This means I feel out of place because I’m actually in a nice car that behaves like it should and also accelerates and handles like a monster.
+It’s my exercise in self-justification that my 70’s and 80’s cars have something that replaces the refinement that I am so dearly missing.

-Coming from a predominantly rear wheel and all wheel drive background, the Speed takes some getting used to when hammering it around corners laying down 300lb-ft of torque.
+Coming from a predominantly rear-wheel and all-wheel drive background, the Speed takes some getting used to when hammering it around corners, laying down 300lb-ft of torque.
 In sharp turns under acceleration, the massive torque-steer requires some elbow grease to reorient the treads to follow the road, but the benefit gained on big sweepers is well worth the tradeoff provided in the FWD drivetrain configuration.
-This is a wonderful car and if you can get past the torque steer and not be bothered by it (which takes very little time from what I’ve found), the benefits had from the power that causes it far outweigh the initial surprise of how heavy handed the car can be under certain conditions.
-But for me, the torquesteer is an excellent addition – I think I have slowly identified that what I see to be the feeling of ‘Soul’ in a car is really just elements of a visceral experience – and the torquesteer is the only unrefined and live thing about the car that reminds you that you’re not driving your girlfriend’s Jetta.
-As automotive enthusiasts we long for these elements in our cars which is why we love to modify them – a throaty exhaust system and an intake / turbo inlet that allow you to hear the turbo spool up both go a long way to bringing your Mazda’s Soul out of its cage and to the surface.
+This is a wonderful car, and if you can get past the torque steer and not be bothered by it (which takes very little time from what I’ve found), the benefits had from the power that causes it far outweigh the initial surprise of how heavy-handed the car can be under certain conditions.
+But for me, the torque steer is an excellent addition – I think I have slowly identified that what I see to be the feeling of ‘Soul’ in a car is really just elements of a visceral experience – and the torque steer is the only unrefined and live thing about the car that reminds you that you’re not driving your girlfriend’s Jetta.
+As automotive enthusiasts, we long for these elements in our cars, which is why we love to modify them – a throaty exhaust system and an intake / turbo inlet that allows you to hear the turbo spool up both go a long way to bringing your Mazda’s Soul out of its cage and to the surface.

 1. Excellent article, Jason.
 Would love to see a link to the North Cook County twisties map.
-Better yet, I’ll come down and drive it with you 🙂
+Better yet, I’ll come down and drive it with you ๐Ÿ™‚

 2. Yeah we’ll have to plan a drive on a weekend sometime.
 We can connect this whole loop into a drive out in the Gorge, through Stevenson, up to Windy Ridge and back out through Woodland.
 The URL on my name here is a link to the map in my Google Maps!